PDXCodeGuildJan/SarahPDXCode2016/AngryDice/README.md

-# Angry Dice
-_An assignment to create the game Angry Dice with Python._

-This project allows a user to play Angry Dice in the Terminal.
+# Introduction to Angry Dice
-The program enforces the rules of the game, progressing through the three stages for the user, and moving them back to Stage 1 when they roll double Angry faces.

-The full rules of the game are below:
+##### By Sarah Fellows

+Welcome to my version of Angry Dice!
+This game was made with purpose of helping me learn and understand key Python3 concepts.
+But don't worry!
+You don't have to know Python3 or much about computers to play the game.
+I will walk you through each step!
+First, let's go over the rules of the game.
+Then we will go through all you need to do to open the game up and play.

+Lets make one thing clear first, I am assuming you have a Mac.
+The instructions below are for Mac users only.
+If you have a PC, go borrow a Mac from someone because I don't know if these will work the same way.
+Or go to your nearest Apple location and get on the Mac train.
+Choo, choo!

+## The Rules:
-## The Battle
+### The Battle
 Players roll their dice at the **same time**, trying to get from 1 to 6 the fastest.
 The first to do so wins!

+Note: Your "other player" is someone who has this game downloaded on their computer too.
+So share the love with your friends.

-## The Details
+### The Details
 Each player needs two Angry Dice.
 Players roll their dice, looking to complete Stage 1, then Stage 2, then Stage 3.
-When each Stage is complete, the player must declare it out loud.
+When each Stage is complete, the player must declare it out loud (i'll remind you).

-### Stage 1
+#### Stage 1
 One die showing 1 pip, another showing 2 pips.

-### Stage 2
+#### Stage 2
 One die showing the Angry face (which represents a 3), another showing 4 pips.

-### Stage 3
+#### Stage 3
 One die showing 5 pips, another showing 6 pips.

 Players do not have to perfectly roll each Stage; if a die shows one face in a set, that die is locked (left aside) and the player now rolls the other die to complete the set.
 EXCEPTION: The 6 die face may never be locked!

-## The Anger
+### The Anger
 If the dice ever show both Angry Faces, the player must START OVER from **Stage 1**.

-## The Victory
+### The Victory
 The first player to race through all Stages to reach Stage 3 and announces "GET ANGRY!" is declared the victor!

-## Recommended Dice Formatting
-It's recommended that you present the dice similar to:
-[  4  ] [  :( ]
-This is just a recommendation and you may feel free to present the dice on the screen as you like.
+## Ready to Play?
+First, lets download the proper programs to play.
+If you already have the following, ignore and go to step number 2.

+1. Download Python3 by going to https://www.python.org/downloads/ and click the download button on your left, 3.5.1. (if you haven't done so already).
+2. Next, open up your computer's console by following the instructions below:
+      1. hit 'command' and 'space bar' at the same time.
+      2. A search bar will pop up.
+Type in the word 'terminal' and hit 'enter'.
+4. Now we have opened your computers terminal!
+Nice work, I bet you didn't know that was there.>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>> Next type **python3 angry_dice.py** and hit 'enter'.
+It is important you do this exactly or it won't work properly.
+5. Now, follow the instructions to start the game.
+Incase you forgot the rules, you will be given the choice to review them again.

+## Have fun!